Beyond the laboratory

 - Available – for review and audit or inspection over the lifetime of the record.

-It is important that laboratory staff understand these criteria and apply them in their respective analytical methods, regardless of working on paper, hybrid systems or fully electronic systems.
-To support human work, we also need to provide automation in the form of integrated laboratory instrumentation, with data handling systems and LIMS as necessary.
+It is important that laboratory staff understand these criteria and apply them in their respective analytical methods regardless of working on paper, hybrid systems or fully electronic systems.
+To support human work, we also need to provide automation in the form of integrated laboratory instrumentation with data handling systems and laboratory information management systems (LIMS) as necessary.
 In any laboratory, this integration needs to include effective audit trails to help maintain data integrity and monitor changes to data.